AlanChuang1/EmotionDetectorCNN/README.md

-# Emoji Prediction Using CNN - Group 4 - ECS 171 FQ 2022
+# Emotion Prediction Using CNN - Group 4 - ECS 171 FQ 2022

 Group Project for ECS 171, Fall Quarter 2022, at UC Davis under Dr. Solares.

 Below is a link to our entire project notebook in Google Colab.
-We also have smaller notebooks for each major section of our project located throughout this write-up
+We also have code blocks for certain sections located throughout this write-up

 [![Open Entire Project Notebook In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1mFxnk88tvQjZwlSB8vthuq_pnYSQRe-D?usp=sharing)